 If you take bisphosphonate tablets, it is vital that you take them exactly as instructed.
 Read the leaflet that comes with the tablets for details on how to take the tablets.
 For example, one instruction will be to take the tablets on an empty stomach.
 This is because the absorption of bisphosphonates from your gut is affected by certain foods.

 Like all medicines, bisphosphonate medicines may cause side-effects but generally they are well tolerated and work well.
 The leaflet that comes with the tablet packet gives a full list of possible side-effects.
 Tell your doctor if you have side-effects when taking a bisphosphonate, as an alternative one may be better.

 Bone destruction (osteonecrosis) of the jaw is a rare complication that affects a small number of people who are treated with a bisphosphonate.
 The main symptoms of osteonecrosis of the jaw include pain, numbness or a heaviness of the jaw, gum infections and loosening of teeth.
 It may eventually lead to disfigurement of the jaw.
 Osteonecrosis of the jaw mostly occurs in people who have been treated with a bisphosphonate for a number of years.
 The risk is increased if you are on chemotherapy as a treatment for cancer, if you are on steroid treatment, or if you have dental treatment.

 - It is best to have any dental treatment done before you commence treatment with a bisphosphonate.

 - If you are being treated with a bisphosphonate, tell your doctor or dentist as soon as possible if you develop any gum, tooth or jaw symptoms.

-- Tell your dentist that you are taking a bisphosphonate before any dental work.
+- Before having any dental work, tell your dentist that you are taking a bisphosphonate.